cul-it/ci-jenkins-pantheon-wordpress/README.md

 * Go to the Email Test tab
 * Add your email address to the Send To field and click Send Email
 * You should get an email

+## <a name="new_upstream">Build a new upstream</a>

+* Update the WordPress version and the regular plugin versions in composer.json
+    * The Pantheon site wp-ci-library-cornell-edu can be used as a reference.
+It has all the upstream plugins enabled (except Akismet Anti-Spam which requires additional configuration).
+    * Do not update the plugin verson unless the Compatablilty with the new WordPress version is 100%.